Christoph33one/viks-bakery/README.md

 ### Edit blog page
 When a user wants to edit a comment, they are sent to a seperate page in which they can add or delete their comment in a simple form.
 This form layout stays the same when reducing to a smaller screen size.

+Once a user edits a comment, they will be notified witha messaeg to indicate that the edited comment needs approval before it is displayed.
+This is to keep user content regulated and to protect all users from unwanted content.

 ![](assets/edit%20post%20html.png)

 ![](assets/mobile%20edit%20post%20html.png)